 Our ancestors relied on the colour, smell and overall appearance of food to judge whether food is fresh or ‘off’ to avoid getting sick.

-But with regular exposure to the ‘feared’ foods, your baby or toddler will become familiar with it and start to think of the food as ‘safe’.
+But with regular exposure to the ‘feared’ foods, your baby or toddler will become familiar with them and start to think of the food as ‘safe’.

 They will no longer fear the new food.
 The food becomes familiar and your child will be willing to try the previously refused foods.

-By the time your toddler reaches the age of 24 months, they would have outgrown the ‘neophobic’ phase and stop the ‘refusing to eat’ phase.
+By the time your toddler reaches the age of 24 months, they would have outgrown the ‘neophobic’ phase and stopped the ‘refusing to eat’ phase.

 If the variety of their diet has been limited, you should start to see them readily accept a bigger range of foods.

-But what if your toddler is still refusing to eat?
+But what if your toddler is still refusing to eat and its ongoing power struggles at the table?

 Reasons for food refusal in toddlers